atharvawange/SQL-Data-Visualization-Bot/README.md

 - [References](#references)

 ## Features
-- Convert SQL queries into Visualized Data.
+- **Convert SQL Queries into Visualized Data:** Automatically generate visualizations based on SQL queries.
-- Upload and process CSV or Excel files.
+- **Upload and Process Files:** Supports CSV and Excel file uploads for data processing.
-- Visualize data using Pandas and Matplotlib.
+- **Dynamic Data Visualization:** Choose from various visualization types such as tables, line charts, bar charts, and pie charts.
-- Responsive front-end built with HTML and CSS.
+- **Responsive Front-End:** Built with HTML and CSS for a user-friendly interface.
-- Powered by Flask for the back-end and API.
+- **Flask-Powered Back-End:** Manages data and API interactions using Flask.

 ## Project Structure
 ```plaintext